NeTEx

 File structure and naming

-NeTEx files should be named clearly, consistently and machine-readable.
-A typical schema could look like this:
+NeTEx files should be named clear, consistent and machine-readable.
+A typical scheme could look like this:

 [Module]_[Region]_[Version]_[Date]_[Type].xml